woossi0/suite/docs/usermanual/source/dataadmin/pointcloud/install.rst

 Installing Point Cloud
 ======================

-The Point Cloud extension is available as a part of OpenGeo Suite.
+The Point Cloud extension is available as a part of Boundless Suite.

 Windows
 -------